 Salary on Tanker Vessels

-Tankers are one of the most dangerous ships many seafolks consider.
-But the risk is rewarded proportionately well.
-Since there are many different types of tanker vessels, its a bit challenging to pinpoint the exact wages offered for each kind.
+Since there are many different types of tanker vessels, it’s a bit challenging to pinpoint the exact wages offered for each kind.

 I took the liberty to layout and compare 4 tanker types.
 Feel free to browse if your pay is within what the industry is giving.
-This does not only cover Filipino seafarer’s but also include the wages of other nationalities.

-Here are the monthly salary of seafarers in tanker vessels.
+This does not only cover Filipino seafarers but also includes the wages of other nationalities.
+Here are the monthly salaries of seafarers in tanker vessels.

 Numbers here could be more or less than the actual amount offered by different companies.
-Factors such as overtime payments, bonuses and other extra incomes may offset your salary.
+Factors such as overtime payments, bonuses, and other extra incomes may offset your salary.

-Bosuns, Pumpmen and Fitters usually have the same salary brackets.
+Bosuns, Pumpmen, and Fitters usually have the same salary brackets.

-Most Captains enjoy a five figure pay every month.
-Cadets on the other hand, are the lowest paid crew on board.
+Most Captains enjoy a five-figure pay every month.
+Cadets, on the other hand, are the lowest-paid crew on board.

 I experienced that privilege when I was a deck cadet.
-Our Chief Officer always adds extra overtime hours to Bosun, 2 ABs and the Ordinary Seaman (OS).
-Since we are working with an open overtime system, they will then give me extra dollars that would collectively reach USD100.00 every month!
+Our Chief Officer always adds extra overtime hours to Bosun, 2 ABs, and the Ordinary Seaman (OS).

-This is on top of some extra treats they (Ratings, Junior and Senior Officers) gave me during shoreleave.
+This is on top of some extra treats they (Ratings, Junior, and Senior Officers) gave me during shore leave.

 Wages on Dry Cargo Ships

 Tankers are not the only ships around.
-There are still hundreds of different kinds of vessels but this time, I only selected a few of them for illustration purposes.
+There are still hundreds of different kinds of vessels like container ships, car carriers, general cargo vessels, and bulk carriers.

-I researched the sources of these figures from various online communities, internet sites, conversations and collective bargaining agreements found over the world wide web and company websites.
-The wages here are based on actual job postings and may change anytime.
+I researched the sources of these figures from various online communities, internet sites, conversations, and collective bargaining agreements found over the world wide web and company websites.

 When comparing the salary between dry carriers and tanker ships, the latter usually is higher.
 But there are companies who offer very competitive rates on bulkers.
-For officers and engineers, the difference between those two ships could range from USD300 to USD1,000 a month.

 By salary alone, you could probably identify which type of vessel is the best to work at.